snabbco/snabb/src/program/snabbvmx/doc/README.install.md

 ```

 Please check the [How to use it?](README.userguide.md) chapter for a more
-detailed view on each tool.
+detailed view of each tool.